|IR-210||Copolymer with acidic groups solution (equivalent to BYK-110).|

 |Dosage based upon inorganic pigments, %||Titanium dioxide|

-For optimum performance, these additives should be added to the abrasive before adding pigments.
+These additives should be added to the abrasive before adding pigments for optimum performance.

 Additionally, transparency and hiding power are increased.
 These products can also reduce viscosity.
 Then flow leveling is improved, thus increasing the pigment content.